mozerpol/learningRISC-V/implementation/my_implementation/single_stage/README.md

 |   |___gpio.asm
 |   |___gpio.hex
 ```
-The entire project is in the main *my_implementation* folder.
+The entire project is in the main *single_stage* folder.
 The top design is
 *riscpol_design.vhdl*, the top-level entity is *riscpol*.
 It integrates the core
 and all peripherals, such as GPIO, UART and Timer. <br/>
 The test for the top design is the *riscpol_tb.vhdl*.
 All instructions used in